gpsyrou/Deep-Learning-A-Z/README.md

 # Deep-Learning-A-Z

-## Notes from the course Deep Learning A-Z provided from Udemy.
+## Notes from the course Deep Learning A-Z provided by Udemy.

 **Description of the Examples**: